 Prerequisites: Senior standing, ENT/BUS 304 and permission of instructor.
 The Independent Study in Honorable Entrepreneurship provides students an opportunity to launch a for-profit or not-for-profit enterprise.
+This course is graded on a letter grade system.

 Humanities (HUM)